 A: Partner projects are responsible for their own fundraising, however we do provide access to fundraising tools including an individual donor fundraising platform, grant databases, and helpful guidance on best practices.

-A: We are primarily a remote workplace and we are not to provide office space to partner projects.
+A: We are primarily a remote workplace and are not able to provide office space to partner projects.

 A: There is no maximum amount of time an active partner project can be with CNDC.
 We welcome partner projects for as long as they believe it further their work to be fiscally sponsored by CNDC.
 Generally, we ask that a partner project be fiscally sponsored by us for a minimum of six months prior to beginning the separation process to become an independent 501(c)(3).